kasper-piskorski/docs/pages/documentation/7-examples/modern.md

 ## Where next?

 This example should give you some confidence at looking at the basic types and queries used in a MindmapDB graph.
-Take a look at the landing page for the MindmapsDB Examples, for more complex examples, such as the Moogi movies dataset.
+Take a look at the landing page for the Grakn Examples, for more complex examples, such as the Moogi movies dataset.

 {% include links.html %}

 ## Comments
 Want to leave a comment?
-Visit <a href="https://github.com/mindmapsdb/docs/issues/26" target="_blank">the issues on Github for this page</a> (you'll need a GitHub account).
+Visit <a href="https://github.com/graknlabs/docs/issues/26" target="_blank">the issues on Github for this page</a> (you'll need a GitHub account).
 You are also welcome to contribute to our documentation directly via the "Edit me" button at the top of the page.